storybookjs/marko/docs/essentials/controls.md

 ## Sorting controls

-By default, controls are sorted alphabetically by arg name (`alpha`).
-This can be configured to sort alphabetically required args first (`requiredFirst`), or to not sort at all and use whatever order the args data is processed in (`none`).
+By default, controls are unsorted and use whatever order the args data is processed in (`none`).
+It can also be configured to sort alphabetically by arg name (`alpha`) or alphabetically required args first (`requiredFirst`).

 Consider the following snippet to force required args first: